Who Translated Winnie Mandela?

-MotaWord raised $500K from a strategic partner in France at $10M valuation.
-The company will be hiring business development professionals in Europe with this recent round of financing.
+MotaWord raised $500K from a strategic partner in France at $10M valuation and will be hiring business development professionals with this round of financing.

-We love Google Docs, turns out so do our clients.
 We heard that many of them use Google Docs and MotaWord together but they have to pass through downloading their files in other formats to upload them back on our platform.
-We say NO MORE...

 MotaWord, the world’s fastest human translation platform today announced the appointment of Mr. Kerem Onen as Business Development Director for France.

 It makes a lot of sense to have your business card translated into a language that does not have the Latin alphabet but in the case of China (and Japan) it goes beyond that.